AxxDeRotation/Sigma-OS/README.md

 ## About Epsilon

-Upsilon is a fork of Omega, after the project's discontinuation.
+Sigma is an overlay of Upsilon which is a fork of Omega, after the project's discontinuation.

 Omega is a fork of Epsilon, a high-performance graphing calculator operating system.
 It includes eight apps that cover the high school mathematics curriculum.